lowet84/docker-ci-demo/README.md

 Go to (https://drone.(domain)).
 Log in using your gogs account.
 (Make sure the account name is the same as you set in DRONE_ADMIN in the .env file)

+# Demo app
+Copy app to some other folder
+Init new repo on gogs
+Add all files

+Go to drone and enable repo
+Under secrets add docker_username and docker_secret